 Sadly, the 358 point plunge for the Dow on Thursday was just the beginning.

-If you had listened to CNBC instead of Mr Snyder and his forecast of doom and gloom, you would have made a pretty penny by now.
+If you had listened to CNBC instead of Mr Snyder and his forecast of doom and gloom, you would have made a lot of money by now.

 In June, 2015, Ron Paul was once again warning everyone about “a day of reckoning” for the US stock market.